JMRI/JMRI/scripts/HOWTO-distribution.md

     svn co ${SVNREPO}/branches/jmri/releases/3.11.6

-Also, don't forget to copy your 'local.properties' file from HEAD

 ================================================================================
 If you're doing the build using the CI engine, configure it to build the new release: